DataDog/hiring-engineers/answers.md

 ## Vizualizing Data
 Using the DataDog API we can create a Timeboard to visualize data for a specific time period for any metrics we choose.

+### Using Ruby to generate a Timeboard
 The following `ruby` script will create a Timeboard called 'Scott Ford - Timeboard' with the `my_metric` check scoped over the test instance, a metric showing virtual memory usage for MongoDB for the test instance, and a custom metric with the rollup function applied to sum up all of the points in the past hour.

 ```ruby
 require 'rubygems'